Granite Harbour (TV series)

 Granite Harbour is a British police procedural television drama series set in Aberdeen, Scotland.
-It is based on an idea by Adriel Luff & Kul Muhay.
+It is based on an idea by Adriel Leff & Kul Muhay.
 The series was first broadcast on BBC Scotland on 1 December 2022, followed by BBC One.

+A second series was broadcast in May 2024.
+The BBC announced the return of Granite Harbour for a third series on March 25, 2025.

 Plot

-Former Sergeant in the Royal Military Police now detective Davis Lindo and his partner DS Lara Bartlett must solve the murder of an oil tycoon in Aberdeen.
+Former sergeant in the Royal Military Police, now detective Davis Lindo, and his partner DS Lara Bartlett must solve the murder of an oil tycoon in Aberdeen.